build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ## Limiting WIP improves flow

 You have a workflow where items come in, are developed, tested, deployed, and other steps towards getting “done” (or “Live!” in Figure 2).
 You want your workflow to... well... *flow*.
-That is items come in, do not spend too much time in any given workflow step, and continuously and quickly emerge out the other end into the *Done* state.
+That is, as items come in, you don't spend too much time in any given workflow step, and continuously and quickly emerge out the other end into the *Done* state.

 >Kanban Aside:
 >